thoughtfulbloke/letter2ed/README.md

 method when population changes take place that do not effect the population at risk of death.

-Gibson asserted that it was not important to incorporate aging
+Gibson asserted that it was not important to incorporate aging.

 *If societal aging was a cause of the increased number of deaths, as Gabel and Knox (2023) put forward as a reason for the excess mortality